 The Block and Bridle Club focuses on building leaders in the livestock and meat industries.
 The award recognizes those who have contributed to Nebraska agriculture through leadership, service, youth projects, community activities and involvement with the university.

-In addition, Brand has been a member of the Seward County Agricultural Society for 39 years, and currently serves as secretary of the board.
+In addition, Brand has been a member of the Seward County Agricultural Society for 39 years and is currently secretary of the board.
 He coordinates all programming for the Seward County Fair.
-Brand has also served on the Nebraska State Fair Board for 24 years.
-In 2009, he and his wife Gail, were the lead chair-couple for the Cattlemen’s Ball near Milford.
+Brand also has been on the Nebraska State Fair Board for 24 years.
+In 2009, he and his wife, Gail, were the lead chair-couple for the Cattlemen's Ball near Milford.

-Brand graduated from UNL in 1973 with a degree in animal science.
-As a student, he served as annual editor, treasurer and president of the Block and Bridle Club.
+Brand graduated from Nebraska in 1973 with a degree in animal science.
+As a student, he was annual editor, treasurer and president of the Block and Bridle Club.
 He was also a member of Alpha Gamma Rho fraternity.

-Brand will be honored at the Block and Bridle Club Honoree Banquet on April 21 at 6 p.m. at the International Quilt Study Center and Museum, 1523 N. 33rd St., Lincoln.
+Brand will be honored at the Block and Bridle Club Honoree Banquet at 6 p.m.
+April 21 at the International Quilt Study Center and Museum, 1523 N. 33rd St.

 Tickets to the banquet, which will feature a prime rib dinner, are $25.
-Tickets can be purchased by contacting a Block and Bridle Officer or Andi Hallberg at firstname.lastname@example.org.
-A reception for Brand and his family, friends and past honorees will precede the banquet at 5:30 p.m.
+Tickets can be purchased by contacting a Block and Bridle officer or Andi Hallberg at email@example.com.
+A reception for Brand and his family, friends and past honorees will be at 5:30 p.m.

-The Block and Bridle Club is part of the Animal Science Department within the College of Agricultural Sciences and Natural Resources at UNL.
+The Block and Bridle Club is part of the Animal Science Department within the College of Agricultural Sciences and Natural Resources at Nebraska.Andi Hallberg

 Department of Animal Science